First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 CHAKOTAY: What they're asking us to do is reactivate that ship's

-neuro-electric generator and redirect it toward the planet.
+neuroelectric generator and redirect it toward the planet.

 JANEWAY: They want us to reactivate a Borg ship?

-RILEY: Not the whole ship, just the generator, and it only needs to be
+RILEY: Not the whole ship, just the generator.
+And it only needs to be

 operational for a few minutes in order to reactivate the link.

-JANEWAY: There's no telling what would happen if we turned on one of those
+JANEWAY: There's no telling what would happen if we turned on one of

-Borg vessels.
+other Borg vessels.

 RILEY: Captain, I can assure you we'd take every precaution.

-JANEWAY: Doctor Frazier, I admire your tenacity, I respect your courage.
+JANEWAY: Doctor Frazier, I admire your tenacity, I respect your

-as to what you're proposing, I have to tell you I'm extremely
+but, as to what you're proposing, I have to tell you I'm extremely

 sceptical.
 In fairness however, I will give it some further thought.